dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

     static public void Main()
     {
         LinkedList<string> bandList = new LinkedList<string>();
-        // create a node and use the AddFirst() to add a element to the node.
+        //Create a node and use the AddFirst() to add an element to the node.
         LinkedListNode<string> slipknotNode= bandList.AddFirst("Slipknot");
-        // and then you use the AddLast() method to add a element to the node that you created.
+        // and then you use the AddLast() method to add an element to the node that you created.
         LinkedListNode<string> metallicaNode = bandList.AddLast("Metallica");
-        // after that you can use the AddAfter([name of the node], [element you wish to add]) to add a element after the node that you created and you can use the AddBefore([name of the node], [element you wish to add]) to add a element before the node that you created. bandList.AddAfter(metallicaNode, "Aerosmith");
+        //After that you can use the AddAfter([name of the node], [element you wish to add]) to add an element after the node that you created and you can use the AddBefore([name of the node], [element you wish to add]) to add an element before the node that you created. bandList.AddAfter(metallicaNode, "Aerosmith");
         bandList.AddBefore(slipknotNode, "Iron Maiden");
         Print(bandList);